iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

     $ ids_validator explore

 It can use the same filtering flags as the validate module.
-# Do first explore
-# Do explore with custom tests
-# Filter functions explore
 Exercise 1

 .. md-tab-set::

     .. md-tab-item:: Exercise